-Henna and indigo is my absolute favourite way to colour my hair.
+Henna and indigo is my absolute favorite way to color my hair.
 It’s relaxing and therapeutic and leaves my hair a lovely shade of blue-black that lasts for up to 12 weeks.

 - Henna and Indigo for Hair – A Comprehensive Guide